We hope you enjoy the articles and short stories presented here, and will join Kate in her adventures for many years to come.

 I’ve received several notes asking about various details of the feminine ideal during the Victorian era, and have been apprehensive about writing on this because some of the material is sensitive.
 Research into much of this subject proves somewhat difficult; in such a staid society very little was recorded.
 (Perhaps that’s why I’ve had so many queries.)
 However, there is interesting evidence of certain practices and expectations presented below for interpretation.
 This encompasses quite a bit including fashion, hygiene, grooming, and body sculpting, and individual articles about each facet would be possible, but I don’t feel they deserve that much attention.
 I hope this will satisfy those who are curious about such details, and not offend anyone.
 Keep in mind, many of the fashion and hygiene requirements were generally for the wealthy, and only a portion of women would have taken any to great extremes, or continued them throughout their lifetimes.
 Due to the large amount of images used in this article the credits are listed at the end.
 Thousands of examples are available, I selected a small portion to illustrate my findings.
 Note: When Queen Victoria was crowned, fashion and art were generally only for the upper-classes.
 As her reign wore on, the middle-classes grew and copied the gentry.
 By the late 1800s, even the working poor were doing their best to emulate the elite.

 In the 1830s through to the 1860s, artists continued to set a pale hairless clean feminine ideal, representing youth, purity, and virtue.
 (At the same time there was a “manliness” paragon, arising with the advent of organized sports, world exploration, and military prowess, so beards became popular.)
 The Victorians believed cleanliness was next to Godliness, and with it came morality and the desire to be respectable; it was preached in the churches and taught at schools.
 In general, a great deal of the aristocracy weren’t so strict, having made do in their old family homes, making allowances for outdated facilities, and accepting country estate standards with tame moral codes.
 The nouveau riche industrialists, real estate speculators, bankers, &c., who formed the untitled upper-classes, paid for and expected to live in pristine environments with the finest of everything, some enjoying decadent debauchery, some preferring a sort of stifling religious immaculacy, and others something in between.
 (One may only speculate at the amount of hypocrisy that went on.)
 Daily bathing became a luxury demanded by the affluent.
+Beau Brummell (1778 – 1840) had started a fad of bathing daily as early as 1810, but it wasn’t until the mid 1800s that the practice grew in popularity.
 A bath might include rubdowns with pumice stones, and applying moisturising oils.
 They insisted on spotless homes, employed maids who cleaned constantly, and heaven forbid if bedbugs, itch mites, lice, fleas, or ticks ever invaded their sanctuaries.
 These parasites plagued the poor and were a constant threat to the wealthy as well.